missystar/Went/Devices.md

 Wiko Darkmoon | ? | MT6582 | *SoC* | *stock* | JB 4.2.2 | | *NE*| andr3jx |

 "NE" = Not Enabled/Implemented
+"SoC" = System on a Chip, which means that the BP is integrated into the same chip as the AP